95% Treixadura05% Loureira

 “A Tapadas,” located in municipality of Puga in the DO Ribeiro.
 Estate vineyard owned by Carlos and Laura, planted with Treixadura, Godello, and Loureira (all white grape varieties).

 Vineyard size3 ha

 18 hours of cold maceration.
 Fermentation with natural yeast in stainless steel tanks.
-In January and February, batonnage for a short period in order to increase contact between wine and fine lees.
+In January and February, batonnage is done for a short period in order to increase contact between the wine and the fine lees.

 Harvest typeHand Harvested

 Fining/FilteringBottled with Small dose of SO2, no fining with chemical agents, filtering or correction.